aws/aws-sdk-js/doc-src/guide/node-services.md

 Note that versions can also be locked globally by specifying the `apiVersion` or `apiVersions` global configuration parameters.
-This is documented with more detail in the {file:Configuring.md} file.
+This is documented with more detail in the {file:node-configuring.md Configuring} section.

 ### Using the Latest Version